 Consider getting financial advice to help you understand your options.

-Bill has a home worth $1 million and still has $200,000 owing on his home loan.
-He is 67 years of age, lives alone and has a superannuation balance $100,000 over the Age Pension limit.
+Bill has a home worth $875,000 and still has $200,000 owing on his home loan.
+He is 67 years of age, lives alone and has a superannuation balance and other savings that put him over the Age Pension limit.

-Currently he is not eligible for the age pension because his assessable assets – his super – is above the cut-off point for a part pension.
+Currently he is not eligible for the Age Pension because his assessable assets are above the cut-off point for a part pension.

 If Bill takes $200,000 from his super and pays off his home loan, his assessable assets drop to $600,000, putting him below the cut-off point.
 He will also save on interest and principal repayments.